 Given the large share of retail products and services and transaction banking services in our total business, the importance of systems technology to our business has increased significantly.
-We have also launched delivery of banking services through mobile phones, apart from ATMs, call centers and the Internet.
-While we have procedures to monitor for and prevent system failures, and to recover from system failures in the event they occur, there is no guarantee that these procedures will successfully prevent a system failure or allow us to recover quickly from a system failure.
-In the event that our data center is severely impacted due to a major power outage, floods, earthquakes, Internet link failures or other events, while we have a secondary disaster recovery data center, recovery of some of our systems and services may be delayed, thereby adversely impacting our operations and customer service levels.
+Our business, financial, accounting, data processing systems or other operating systems and facilities may stop operating properly or become disabled or damaged as a result of a number of factors including events that are wholly or partially beyond our control, such as surges in customer transaction volume, utility disruptions or failures, natural disasters, diseases pandemics, events arising from political or social matters and terrorist attacks.
+While we have procedures to monitor for and prevent system failures, and to recover from system failures in the event they occur, there is no quarantee that these procedures will successfully prevent a system failure or allow us to recover quickly from a system failure.
+In the event that our data center is severely impacted, while we have a secondary disaster recovery data center, recovery of some of our systems and services may be delayed, thereby adversely impacting our operations and customer service levels.
 Any failure in our systems, particularly for retail products and services and transaction banking, could significantly affect our operations and the quality of our customer service and could result in enhanced regulatory scrutiny and business and financial losses that would adversely affect the price of the Bonds.
 Regulatory scrutiny in this area is increasing.
 See also "-The enhanced supervisory and compliance environment in the financial sector increases the risk of regulatory action, whether formal or informal.
 Following the financial crisis, regulators are increasingly viewing us, as well as other financial institutions, as presenting a higher risk profile than in the past".